Marie Stewart, Countess of Mar

-Marie Stewart, Countess of Mar (died 1644).
+Marie Stewart (7 April 1576 – 11 May 1644) was a Scottish courtier and Countess of Mar by marriage.

-Marie Stewart, Countess of Mar (1576–1644) was a Scottish courtier.
 She was the daughter of Esmé Stewart, 1st Duke of Lennox and Catherine de Balsac d’Entragues (d. c.1631) and a favourite of James VI of Scotland.
-After her marriage, as was customary in Scotland, she did not change her name, and signed her letters as "Marie Stewart".
+After her marriage to John Erskine, 2nd Earl of Mar, as was customary in Scotland, she did not change her name, and signed her letters as "Marie Stewart".

 Marriage and conversion

 In February 1584 James VI proposed that Marie Stewart might marry Lord Home or John Home of Coldenknowes.
 She was said to be "little above seven years old".

 Marie and her older sister Henrietta came to Scotland in 1588, arriving at Leith while James VI was at the siege of Lochmaben Castle.
 Their older brother Ludovic had been summoned to Scotland in November 1583.
 In June 1588, James VI requested that Edinburgh town council host the two sisters for 15 or 20 days.
 Henrietta married George Gordon, 1st Marquess of Huntly on 21 July.

 Her second sister, Gabrielle was a nun in France at Glatigny, and a scheme for her to marry Hugh Montgomerie, 5th Earl of Eglinton in 1598 came to nothing.

 Marie became a lady-in-waiting in the household of Anne of Denmark, queen consort of James VI, in December 1590 at Henrietta's request.
+The Masters of the Queen's Household wrote a memorandum about expenses of meals, and mentioned that Marie Stewart ought to have a breakfast because she was a "tender bairn".
 On 13 June 1592 Anna of Denmark ordered matching orange gowns with green sleeves for herself, Marie Stewart, and the Danish maiden of honour Margaret Vinstarr, a demonstration of favour and loyalty.

 It was thought that Marie might marry the Earl of Argyll instead of a suggested bride, Agnes Douglas, a daughter of the Earl of Morton by the persuasion of "very great personages".
 This match had been discussed in March 1589 by an English man at the Scottish court, Thomas Fowler, who noted that Marie Stewart and her sister were Catholics.

 In December 1592 Marie married the widower John Erskine, Earl of Mar.
 The banns were published at Stirling on 17 September 1592.
 The wedding was first planned to be at Dalkeith Palace, on 1 October, but the Earl was ill.
-He was thirty five, she was "ane tender bairn".
+He was older at thirty five, she was regarded as "ane tender bairn".
 A story descended in the family of the Earls of Haddington and was recorded by Sir Walter Scott that at first Marie scorned the older man, and James VI hearing of this, encouraged his old friend, swearing an oath, "ye shanna die, Jock for onny lass in a' the land", meaning in modernised terms "you shall not die, Jock, for any lass in all the land".